Analysis of the Self Projected Matching Pursuit Algorithm

 \subsection{Numerical Example II}

-We construct now the atomic decomposition of the Pop Piano and Classic Guitar clips shown in Fig.~\ref{clips}.
+We construct here the atomic decomposition of the Pop Piano and Classic Guitar clips shown in Fig.~\ref{clips}.
 Both clips consists of $N= 262144$ samples at 44100Hz each (5.94 secs length).
+For the approximation we use the trigonometric dictionary $\D^{cs}$ introduced in Sec.~\ref{NE1}.

 The global sparsity of the signal approximation is measured by the Sparsity Ratio (SR) which is defined as $\ds{\text{SR}= \frac{N}{K}}$, where $K$ is the total number of coefficients in the signal representation.
 Hence, the larger the value of SR is the smaller the number of frequency components needed for the approximation.

-The convenience of applying the HBW version of a greedy approach for approximating by partitioning using the dictionary introduced in Sec.~\ref{NEI} was previously discussed in \cite{LRN16}.
-Here we are simply extending the applicability of the HBW-OMP approach by implementing it via SPMP.
-Certainly, the numerical study of this section would not be possible to realize otherwise in a standard computer.

 The sparsity results of the clips in Fig.~\ref{clips} are shown in Fig.~\ref{SR1}, for the MP, HBW-MP, SPMP, HBW-SPMP approaches and partitions of unit size $\Nb$ equal to 1024, 2048, 4096, and 8192 samples.
 For larger values of $\Nb$ the sparsity does not improve significantly.
 The quality of the approximation is fixed to yield a SNR of 35dB.
 As observed in Fig.~\ref{SR1} for the two clips in Fig.~\ref{clips} the gain in sparsity achieved by implementing the SPMP approach in the HBW manner is significant.